ChrisThompsonDev/PokemonScarletVioletTools/README.md

 I plan to add Google Auth as a login option.

 I need to add a "Forgot Password" feature.
 That will probobly require some kind of email verification.
 Google Auth is a higher priority.

-~~This is being built using Mobile First ideology.
-I will be updating this with media queries for landscape and larger screen sizes.~~

 Plan to reduce the image sizes for faster loading